scenarioo/scenarioo/docs/Migration-Guide.md

 # Scenarioo Viewer Migration Guide

-Guide on how to upgrade for major versions of scenarioo.
+Guide on how to upgrade major versions of Scenarioo.

 ## 4.x to 5.x

 ### Breaking Changes

 * Security mechanism for authentication to secured REST endpoint has changed.
-You need to follow below steps to ensure the new deployed version has same username and password as was the case before.
+You need to follow the steps below to ensure the new deployed version has the same username and password as before.

 ### Migration

 Follow these simple steps to migrate:

-1. Update the scenarioo application:
+1. Update the Scenarioo application:
-    * refer to [Scenarioo Setup Guide](tutorial/Scenarioo-Viewer-Web-Application-Setup.md) for details
+    * refer to the [Scenarioo Setup Guide](tutorial/Scenarioo-Viewer-Web-Application-Setup.md) for details
-    * consider that there is a new option to also run scenarioo as a standalone web application (if you like so) instead of deploying the WAR to a web server or running it as a docker (as before)
+    * consider that there is a new option to also run Scenarioo as a standalone web application (if you prefer), instead of deploying the WAR to a web server or running it as a docker (as before)

 2. Make sure you configure the same username and password for REST endpoints in the new way:
-   * User and password for the HTTP authentication where usually configured in `tomcat-users.xml` before, which will not be considered anymore.
+   * User and password for the HTTP authentication were usually configured in `tomcat-users.xml`, which will not be considered any longer.
-   * Instead you can configure the same username and password now, as explained here: [Configuration of Authentication for Secured REST API](tutorial/Configuration.md#authentication-for-secured-rest-api)
+   * Instead, you can configure the same username and password in a new way.
+This is explained in detail here: [Configuration of Authentication for Secured REST API](tutorial/Configuration.md#authentication-for-secured-rest-api)

-3. Restart the scenarioo server/app and enjoy the new version :-)
+3. Restart the Scenarioo server/app and enjoy the new version :-)

 ## 3.x to 4.x